-Manchester Christmas Markets are supposedly the best in the UK (I’ve heard Birmingham for years, but recently Manchester seems to have taken over).
+The Manchester Christmas Market is supposedly the best in the UK (I’ve heard Birmingham for years, but recently Manchester seems to have taken over).
 I was hoping to go last year but an unfortunate incident meaning I was on crutches lead to me not wanting to brave the busy stalls, and I was gutted!

 In November, Jack and I hopped on the train and headed to Manchester for the day to lap up some Christmassy goodness.

 The Christmas Markets are dotted all over the city, with all of them being in walking distances of the main stations so if you’re visiting from further afield it’s easy to make your way to the stalls.